 - Elected Member of Parliament for Nanaimo-Cowichan in 2004, re-elected in 2006, 2008 and 2011.

 - Has been the NDP Critic for Human Resources and Skills Development, Health, Community Economic Development, the Status of Women, Western Critic for Forestry, Deputy Critic for Western Fisheries.
 Jean has also been Chair of the Access to Information, Privacy and Ethics Committee.
-Currently, Jean is the Critic for Aboriginal Affairs.
+Most recently, Jean was the Critic for Aboriginal Affairs.

 - Since being elected to Parliament, has had her motion on Jordan’s Principle to protect the rights of children in care pass unanimously — which has been adopted in Manitoba.
 Also received unanimous consent for her motion to declare June as National Aboriginal History Month.